 Prof. Djurić has served on numerous technical committees for the IEEE and has been invited to lecture at universities in the United States and overseas.
 His SPS activities include Member-at Large of the SPS Board of Governors (2011-2013), Vice President-Finance (2006-09), Area Editor of Special Issues - IEEE Signal Processing Magazine (2002-05), Associate Editor - IEEE Transactions on Signal Processing (1994-96 and 2003-05), Chair - SPS Signal Processing Theory and Methods Technical Committee (2005-06), and Treasurer - SPS Conference Board (2001-03).
 He has been on the Editorial Board of several journals and has served on numerous committees of professional conferences and workshops.
-He is the first Editor-in-Chief of the IEEE Transactions on Signal and Information Processing over Networks (2015-2018).
+He was the first Editor-in-Chief of the IEEE Transactions on Signal and Information Processing over Networks (2015-2018).
+He was also a General co-Chair of the European Signal Processing Conference in 2022.
 Prof. Djurić was a recipient of the IEEE Signal Processing Magazine Best Paper Award in 2007 and the European Association for Signal Processing (EURASIP) Technical Achievement Award in 2012.

 Prof. Djurić is both a Fellow of IEEE and a Fellow of EURASIP.
 Additionally, he has been elected a Foreign Member of the Academy of Engineering Sciences of Serbia.
 He has been listed on Stanford University's list of the world’s top 2% scientists in all disciplines.